People have a fever, chills, and drenching sweats and sometimes chest pain, difficulty breathing, and a cough.

 Blastomycosis, if severe, is treated with amphotericin B, given intravenously.
 If blastomycosis is mild to moderate, itraconazole is given by mouth.

-With treatment, people begin to feel better fairly quickly, but the drugs must be continued for 6 to 12 months.
+With treatment, people begin to feel better fairly quickly, but the drugs must be continued for 6 to 12 months or sometimes longer.
 Without treatment, blastomycosis slowly worsens and, rarely, leads to death.

 Drugs Mentioned In This Article